jsbeginner11/lab.js/docs/learn/code/study.rst

 What we'd like to happen is for the study to move on from the fixation cross after a fixed amount of time, and do likewise in the inter-trial interval.
 To implement this, we'll need to add a second option to the respective components, the :js:attr:`timeout <options.timeout>`.
 This sets a time in milliseconds after which a component ends automatically, and cedes control to the subsequent screen (if there is one).
 With a timeout in place, you should see the study moving to the stimulus at least.

+(Can we get an explanation on how to implement timeouts?)

 Defining responses
 ~~~~~~~~~~~~~~~~~~